RitzVanille/HengillSeismicityForecastingModels/README.md

 From each model's output, maps of the forecasted seismicity rates and log likelihood, temporal evolution of the forecasted number of events and temporal evolution of the log likelihood of the forecast can be computed with the VisualisationModels.m script.
 ### Models comparison and evaluation
 For each model, the N-test (as defined by the CSEP: https://cseptesting.org/) for each forecast in computed.
-Using ETAS0 as the null hypothesis, ComparisonModels.m computes the cumulative information gain of the models relative to this null hypothesis.
+Using ETAS0 as the null hypothesis, ComparisonModels.m computes the "Cumulative Information Gain" of the models relative to this null hypothesis.

 ## References